Offset your carbon emissions by planting a mangrove in Myanmar

-There are other benefits to planting mangrove forests – their entwined roots create a physical barrier that can protect fragile coastlines from tsunamis and storm damage, and they make a fertile breeding ground for fish.
-A healthy mangrove forest also offers numerous employment opportunities for local people, and so Myanmar has committed to providing the Worldview International Foundation with a further 14,000 acres of damaged mangrove forests for restoration.
-New villages are already being built along the coastline here, a testament to the confidence local communities have now that their mangrove ecosystem has been restored.
+There are other significant benefits to planting mangrove forests, too.
+Their entwined roots create a physical barrier which can protect fragile coastlines from tsunamis and storm damage, and they make for a fertile breeding ground for fish.
+A healthy mangrove forest offers numerous employment opportunities for local people, in addition to being beneficial for the environment, and so Myanmar has committed to providing the Worldview International Foundation with a further 14,000 acres of damaged mangrove forests for restoration.
+New villages are being built along the coastline here, a testament to the confidence local communities have now that their mangrove ecosystem has been restored.

-Having a regional attraction like the Thor Heyerdahl Climate Park draws visitors away from established tourism hubs like Yangon, five hours drive away, and the larger beach resorts further north along the coast, and thus ensures that the economic benefits of tourism are spread more widely amongst the population.
-With an extensive, beautiful mangrove forest to explore, travellers not only learn about the special mangrove ecosystem, but can also kayak, birdwatch, fish, and hike.
-The bird watching opportunities are ever increasing as the number and varieties of birds nesting and fishing amongst the mangroves grows.
+Having a regional attraction like the Thor Heyerdahl Climate Park draws visitors away from established tourism hubs like Yangon, five hours’ drive away, and the larger beach resorts further north along the coast, and thus ensures that the economic benefits of tourism are spread more widely amongst the population.
+With an extensive, beautiful mangrove forest to explore, travellers not only get to learn about the special mangrove ecosystem, but can also kayak, birdwatch, fish, and hike.
+The bird-watching opportunities are ever increasing as the number and varieties of birds nesting and fishing amongst the mangroves grows.

 To date, much of the funding required to reforest the Climate Park has come from international foundations and corporate sponsors such as Starboard, Sundt Air, and Pegasus Helicopters.
 But recognising that travellers themselves are increasingly aware of their carbon footprint, and concerned about their impact – especially when they fly – Worldview International Foundation has partnered with Ecofriend, a new initiative geared at educating tourists about their environmental impact, and encouraging them to do something positive about it.